neonevm/neon-evm.docs/docs/developing/get-started.md

 :::note
-This is a bare bones Get Started; alternatively browse the full support available here.
+This is a bare bones Get Started; alternatively browse the full support available in this site.
 :::

 ## Get test NEON for Neon Devnet